fbpx

 Poplar

 Poplar is found in our natural platform beds and platform bed insert.
-It’s sourced from Virginia as well as West Virginia and grows straight up like a telephone pole.
+It is a fast-growing hardwood that shoots straight up like a telephone pole.
+It is native to the Northern Hemisphere; we source poplar from Virginia as well as West Virginia.
 Poplar is used for the ledger and slats, so the internal parts of the furniture piece.

 Maple Hardwood

 The hard maple wood we use is sourced from Pennsylvania and further north.
-When you place your mattress on top of the platform bed or insert, every visible part of the furniture piece is maple.
+When you place your mattress on top of the wood bed frame, every visible part of the furniture piece is maple.

 Maple holds our zero-VOC stains beautifully.
 If we were to only use poplar in our beds, it wouldn’t have that same vibrant, pristine finish.
 But other furniture companies, unfortunately, don’t seem to mind.